 By far, the most affected have been residents in low-income, predominantly Black and brown neighborhoods, including thousands of homes on Chicago’s South and West sides—yet another way the COVID-19 pandemic has disproportionately affected communities of color, which have faced higher rates of death, illness, and unemployment resulting from the virus.

 “We’re essentially punishing people for being poor during a pandemic,” said Karen Lusson, a staff attorney with the National Consumer Law Center who has represented the Chicago-based group Community Organizing and Family Issues, or COFI, in proceedings with state utility regulators.

 State filings and interviews with consumer and community advocates show the issue stems from a failure by Illinois regulators and officials to ensure the state’s most vulnerable residents—including low-income, elderly, and sick individuals—could remain safely in their homes in order to contain the virus.

 Allowing utilities to cut off service may also have exacerbated the virus’s spread.

 “Utility [service] is a necessity that you cannot live in a home without,” said State Rep. Carol Ammons (103rd), whose district includes Champaign-Urbana.
 Ammons said losing service “causes more people to have to leave their homes, which causes people to have to interact more with other people in order to try to find a place to stay.
 That really causes a ripple effect.”

-This fall, state regulators voted against reinstating Illinois’ initial COVID-19 moratorium on utility shutoffs—even after utilities reported data showing tens of thousands of homes were being disconnected as temperatures dropped and cases of the virus began surging again.
+This past fall, state regulators voted against reinstating Illinois’ initial COVID-19 moratorium on utility shutoffs—even after utilities reported data showing tens of thousands of homes were being disconnected as temperatures dropped and cases of the virus began surging again.